Coolest Homemade Mermaid Costume Ideas

 To carry my essentials while partying, I cut a fish shape from the tail fabric and sewed it into a drawstring bag (not pictured), which worked really well.
 I hung the bag off my arm and it looked like I had just made a fresh catch!

 Were I to make one again, now that I know where I’m going, I’d estimate two days.
-Once the stuffed arm is attached, it slows down some of the sewing as it makes it awkward to handle the fabric.
+Once the stuffed arm is attached, it slows down some of the sewing.
+This is because it makes it awkward to handle the fabric.

 As I said, everyone loved this mermaid costume, friends and strangers alike.
-I do a new costume every year, and I’d not seen a mermaid costume in the last three years, and I’ve never seen a nuclear mermaid , so there you have her!
+I do a new costume every year, and I’d not seen a mermaid costume in the last three years.
+Also, I’ve never seen a nuclear mermaid , so there you have her!
 She proved beauty isn’t skin deep.
 Everyone loved her — and especially her third arm!